Although the system sets the hostname during the installation process, you can change it at any moment in Linux.

 /etc/hosts file.
 Then reboot the system to apply changes.

-The hostname in any Linux based distribution is used to identify a system uniquely in a network.
-One of the essential tasks for a system administrator is to know how to change the hostname.
+The hostname in any Linux-based distribution identifies a system uniquely in a network.
+Therefore, one of the essential tasks for a system administrator is to know how to change the hostname.